jackganzha/project-euler/problem5/README.md

 # About the solution

-I can solve this problem using a brute force approach, but it will not be efficient (or fun).
-So, I decide to try a mathematical approach istead of the brute force one.
-The solution is based on prime factors of numbers within the range.
+Of course I can solve this problem using a brute force approach, but it will not be efficient (or fun).
+So, I decide to try a mathematical approach instead of the brute force one.
+The solution is based on finding the prime factors for each numbers within the range.
 Let me explain using the example given in the problem description:

 For the range [1..10], the prime factors for each number are: